FAMILY LINE AND HISTORY

 1971/72: Michael Gerard “Mike” Sevenau (age 17/18): Archbishop Riordon High School graduation, San Francisco; 4th of 4 children of Louis Dunand “Lou” Sevenau & Velma Henrietta Marley

-May 31, 1975: Death of Robert Stephen Marley (age 51), 2nd of 2 children of Stephen Bernard Marley & Myrtle Josephine Beedle and brother of Velma Henrietta Sevenau, in San Francisco, California; alcohol related, complications from a seizure
+May 31, 1975: Death of Robert Stephen Marley (age 51), 2nd of 2 children of Stephen Bernard Marley & Myrtle Josephine Beedle and brother of Velma Henrietta Sevenau, in San Francisco, California; alcohol-related, complications from a seizure

 May 4, 1976: Death of Ernest William “Ernie” Sevenau (age 60), 2nd of 4 children of Ernest Edward Jules Sevenau & Edna Marguarite Clement/Kellogg and brother of Louis Dunand “Lou” Sevenau, in Yountville, Napa Co., California